slfritchie/nifwait/README.md

   which has all NIF code that has been coded to avoid all of the OTP team's restrictions on NIF API use.
 Riak 1.3.1 is based on Erlang/OTP R15B01.
+* Basho has confirmed cases of scheduler collapse in its Riak CS product.
+Riak CS does not use any custom NIF code.
+It does, however, make heavy use of the `crypto` module's MD5-related functions.
 * It appears to be quite easy to reproduce scheduler collapse using Erlang/OTP R16B using the code in this repository ...
 Basho's testing efforts have a test case that only occasionally fails.